-How does a pacemaker work?
+How a pacemaker works

 If the pacemaker senses that your heart has missed a beat or is beating too slowly, it sends signals at a steady rate.
-If it senses that your heart is beating normally by itself, it does not send out any signals.
+If it senses that your heart is beating normally by itself, it doesn't send out any signals.

 Why do I need a pacemaker?

-The heart is essentially a pump, made of muscle, which is controlled by electrical signals.
+The heart is essentially a pump made of muscle, which is controlled by electrical signals.

 These signals can become disrupted for several reasons, which can lead to a number of potentially dangerous heart conditions, such as: